NCAS-CMS/cf-python/README.md

 =============

-Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cf-plot` package (http://ajheaps.github.io/cf-plot), that needs to be installed seprately to the `cf` package.
+Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cfplot` package (http://ajheaps.github.io/cf-plot), that needs to be installed seprately to the `cf` package.

-See the `cf-plot` gallery (http://ajheaps.github.io/cf-plot/gallery.html) for the full range range plotting possibilities with example code.
+See the cf-plot gallery (http://ajheaps.github.io/cf-plot/gallery.html) for the full range range plotting possibilities with example code.